MoFEM/mofem-cephas/mofem/doc/markdown/InstallationWithSpack.markdown

 Spack is "A flexible package manager that supports multiple versions, configurations, platforms, and compilers." - [https://spack.io](https://spack.io)

 A community of Spack users and developers contribute to developing package configurations for a range of platforms, including MacOS and Linux.
-This creates a consistant build setup for a range of scientific packages.
+This creates a consistant build setup for supported scientific packages.

 MoFEM can be deployed and developed using Spack, and is the recommended way of installing.
-If you have any problems, feedback or would like to suggest correction, please email [mofem-group@googlegroups.com](https://groups.google.com/forum/#!forum/mofem-group).
+If you have any problems, feedback or would like to suggest corrections, please email [mofem-group@googlegroups.com](https://groups.google.com/forum/#!forum/mofem-group).

+Note: Spack compiles packages from source, pre-compiled binaries are not available.

 [TOC]